HumanVenturesStudio/hitw-landing-page/content/Callout3.md

 ### **Let us take care of you.**

 Just add hot water, stir, and eat.
+It's that easy.

-Enjoy this morning bowl of porridge, made from nutrient-dense whole foods, protein, and healing herbs, formulated uniquely your body’s recovery needs.
+Enjoy this morning bowl of super nutrients, made from nutrient-dense whole foods, protein, and healing herbs, formulated uniquely for your body’s recovery needs.

-The easiest way to single-handedly nourish yourself AND the babe.
+The easiest way to single-handedly nourish yourself AND the baby.

 <a href="#tell-me-more" class="callout-cta">Tell me more</a>